-Measuring performance provides an important metric to help you asses the success of your app, site, or web service.
+Measuring performance provides an important metric to help you assess the success of your app, site, or web service.

-This article introduces web performance metrics that you can use to measure and optimize your site's performance.
+This article introduces tools you can use to access web performance metrics, which can be used to measure and optimize your site's performance.

 The PerformanceEntry object is part of the performance timeline.
 A performance entry can be directly created by making a performance

 mark() method) at an explicit point in an application.
 Performance entries are also created in indirect ways, such as loading a resource like an image.

 While this article does not dive into using these APIs, it is useful to know they exist.
 You can also refer to the Navigation and timings article for further examples of using performance Web APIs.